Aramanız hiçbir sonuçla eşleşmedi.

 Whether on the cloud or on-premises, developing Java applications with Oracle Autonomous Databases is fast and simple.
 Java developers can take advantage of the latest features, such as Oracle Autonomous Database, performance self-tuning, high availability, in-memory processing, and pluggable databases to design and develop a high performant, scalable, and reliable applications.
 Oracle Database 19c and 18c JDBC drivers introduce a new property file (ojdbc.properties) along with few other features that simplifies the connection to Autonomous Transaction Processing (ATP) and Autonomous Data Warehousing (ADW).

-|Performance||Reactive Streams Ingest (RSI) for streaming data into the Oracle DB (19c feature), Oracle connection manager in traffic director mode, Universal Connection Pool (UCP), statement caching, network compression, light weight connection validation and more|
+|Performance||Reactive Streams Ingest (RSI) for streaming data into the Oracle Database (21c only); Oracle connection manager (CMAN) in traffic director mode (CMAN-TDM)|

-|High Availability||Transparent Application Continuity (TAC), support of concrete classes with Application Continuity (AC), AC with DRCP, FAN support, and Transaction Guard (TG)|
+|High Availability||Transparent Application Continuity (TAC); support of concrete classes with Application Continuity (AC); AC with DRCP; FAN support; and Transaction Guard (TG)|

-|Data Types||Accessibility to PL/SQL associative arrays, REF CURSOR as IN bind variable, API for verifying JSON column|
+|Data Types||Support for New JSON Data Type.
+Accessibility to PL/SQL associative arrays; Oracle REF CURSOR as IN bind parameter; and JSON datatype validation|